ArthurGuibert/FSInteractiveMap/README.md

 ---
 <img src="Screenshots/screen00.png" width="320px" />&nbsp;<img src="Screenshots/screen01.png" width="320px" />&nbsp;<img src="Screenshots/screen02.png" width="320px" />

+Installing FSInteractiveMap
+---
+Add the contents of the FSInteractiveMap project to your directory or simply add the following line to your Podfile:

+    pod "FSInteractiveMap"

 How to use
 ---
 FSInteractiveMap is a subclass of UIView so it can be added as regular view.
 It's basically loading a map from a SVG file.
 There are a few by default but you can add any SVG you like.